-Automatically tracks parts usage and helps you make accurate inventory forecasts
+Automatically track parts usage and helps you make accurate inventory forecasts

 Set up reminders for when parts go below a certain quantity

-Let you know what spare parts are used on what Assets and if those spare parts are no longer needed
+Let you know which parts are used on which assets and if those parts are no longer needed

 A great CMMS should be able to: